CVS Research Grants

 What happens after you apply?

-Your application will undergo a detailed review by at least two members of the CVS Clinical Research Panel (CRP) before being presented, considered and scored at a meeting of the CVS CRP.
+Your application will undergo a detailed review and scored by at least two members of the CVS Clinical Research Panel (CRP).
 Each application will be scored on three areas: i) quality and study design, ii) clinical impact and iii) likely productivity of the proposed research.

 The CVS CRP consists of: